 Raymond James & Associates, Inc. ("Raymond James") was originally engaged by the Company to act as sole manager for the Initial Public Offering and would be entitled to a deferred underwriting fee of \$8,750,000 upon the consummation of a Business Combination.
 In connection with the entry into the TriSalus Merger Agreement, on November 11, 2022, the Company and Raymond James amended that certain Underwriting Agreement, dated December 17, 2020, pursuant to which, Raymond James agreed to waive the foregoing deferred underwriting fee in its entirety if the proposed Business Combination between the Company and TriSalus is consummated.
 Raymond James was separately engaged by the Company to act as its investment banking advisor in connection with a Business Combination, and will receive customary fees for its services in that role if the Business Combination with TriSalus is consummated.
 The Company also engaged Raymond James to act as sole placement agent for an institutional debt financing that resulted in the Company's entry into the non-binding term sheet with Magnetar Capital LLC ("Magnetar").
-In consideration for its services as the Company's investment banking advisor and its services as placement agent, Raymond James will be entitled to receive an aggregate fee ranging between \$3 million to \$4.5 million from the Company at the closing of the Business Combination with TriSalus plus expense reimbursements, depending on the amount raised in the institutional debt financing with Magnetar and/or other institutional investors, excluding any incremental fee consideration for exercise of the greenshoe.
-If the Company is unable to consummate the Business Combination with TriSalus or is unable to obtain private financing in connection with the Business Combination with TriSalus, then Raymond James will not receive any compensation for its investment banking advisory or placement agent services, respectively.
+On June 23, 2023, the non-binding term sheet with Magnetar expired in accordance with its own terms.
+In consideration for its services as the Company's investment banking advisor and its services as placement agent, Raymond James will be entitled to receive an aggregate fee of \$2 million from the Company at the closing of the Business Combination with TriSalus plus expense reimbursements for a maximum of \$700,000.
+Raymond James's transaction fees are contingent upon the closing of the Business Combination with TriSalus and if the Company is unable to consummate the Business Combination with TriSalus, then Raymond James will not receive any compensation for its investment banking advisory services (but will remain entitled to reimbursement of expenses).
+Raymond James will not receive any placement agent fees in connection with the consummation of the Business Combination with TriSalus.